 Money is always an important factor when it comes to travelling.
 I have heard a lot of people saying that,” I have resigned my job since I want to travel the world”.
 I am sure they will do it definitely after resigning from work but the question that comes to my mind is where the money would come from to satisfy that wanderlust.
+Surely they know that once you start travelling, you can’t just stop until you’ve seen the world.
+To be able to travel , there’s no way you can go jobless, it takes a long time to save up even just for one vacation.
 They must have saved enough money to let them going during their journey, or there are certain small jobs or work that can be done while travelling.
-Some kind of back up is needed.
-So let me take up this topic for my today’s #BlogchatterA2Z challenge and share with you all 5 ways by which you can save money for travelling:-
+So let me take up this topic for my today’s #BlogchatterA2Z challenge and share 5 different ways that will let you save money for travelling :-

 5 Ways to save money for travelling #A2ZChallenge

 So if you have that wanderlust you must know what kind of useless expenses I am talking about.
 It can be anything you don’t need but you get tempted to buy.
 It may be a dress, an over-expensive bag which is not worth investing and you realise the mistake when you failed to manage to fund for your next trip.
 If you don’t need any extra furniture don’t buy it rather hire it or borrow.
 Nowadays many agencies have come up in metros and other developing cities who lend furniture.
 It will save you some money.
 Take the public transport rather than your car and put a curb on your fuel expenses.

 This is what I do.
 I have opened a separate bank account where I put a small percentage of my salary which I use to fund my travelling.
 One thing that I believe in my life is to save and then spend.
 In that way, we don’t get chance to spoil ourselves with useless expenses.
 If you’re trying to organize your personal finances to set you on the right path to affording extensive travel, investing should be high on your list of priorities.